 1906 Opening night of George M. Cohan's George Washington Jr. at the Herald Square Theatre.
-Introduces the standard "You're a Grand Old Flag.
+The musical introduces the standard "You're a Grand Old Flag."

 1915 The Neighborhood Playhouse opens at 466 Grand Street in New York.
 It is funded by Alice and Irene Lewisohn, noted for their arts and education philanthropies.

 1924 How fast is a Beggar on Horseback?
-Come to the Broadhust Theatre to find out.
-George S. Kaufman and Marc Connelly's comedy limning the dream of a harried composer will run beyond the season.
+Come to the Broadhurst Theatre to find out.
+George S. Kaufman and Marc Connelly's comedy limning the dream of a harried composer runs beyond the season.
 Osgood Perkins and Spring Byington star.

-1929 English actress Lily Langtry dies today in Monaco.
-She made her stage debut with the Bancrofts at the Haymarket in 1881.
-She organized her own company and toured England and America.
+1929 English actor Lily Langtry dies in Monaco.
+She made her stage debut with the Bancrofts at the Haymarket in 1881, and organized her own company that toured England and America.
 She was 77 years old.

 1967 Black Comedy alights at the Ethel Barrymore Theatre.
-This Peter Shaffer comedy, shown with his The White Lies as a curtain raiser, stars Michael Crawford, Lynn Redgrave and Peter Bull.
-There will be 337 performances.
+The Peter Shaffer comedy, shown with his The White Lies as a curtain raiser, stars Geraldine Page, Michael Crawford, Lynn Redgrave, and Donald Madden.
+There are 337 performances.

 1969 Woody Allen stars in his own comedy, Play It Again, Sam, about a nebbishy film buff who uses the ghost of tough-guy film star Humphrey Bogart to help him win the affection of his dream girl, played by Diane Keaton.
 It runs 453 performances at the Broadhurst Theatre.

-1979 After more than a month of previews, Mitch Leigh's musical Sarava reluctantly has its opening night—but only after theatre critics from major papers threaten to review it anyway.
-Starring Tovah Feldshuh, the romance will last 101 performances.
+1979 After more than a month of previews, Mitch Leigh's musical Saravá reluctantly has its opening night—but only after theatre critics from major papers threaten to review it anyway.
+Starring Tovah Feldshuh, the romance lasts 101 performances.

 1998 John Leguizamo's solo show, Freak, subtitled "A Semi Demi Quasi Pseudo Autobiography (His Most Dangerous Work Yet)," opens at the Cort Theatre.
-The production goes on to extend twice, receive Tony nominations for Best Play and Best Performance by a Leading Actor, and be filmed for HBO by Spike Lee.
+The production extends twice, receives Tony nominations for Best Play and Best Performance by a Leading Actor, and is filmed for HBO by Spike Lee.